 * Super Rugby suspended its season.

-* Japan’s Top League cancelled the remaining 42 matches of the season.
+* Japan’s Top League is cancelling the remaining 42 matches of the season.

-* The 2020 ISSF World Cups in New Delhi (May) and Baku (June-July) were cancelled.
+* The 2020 ISSF World Cups in New Delhi (May) and Baku (June-July) have been cancelled.

 * The World Snooker Championship in Sheffield (April 18-May 4) at the Crucible Theatre, will be re-arranged for July or August.

-* The 2020 European Aquatics Championships scheduled to take place from May 11-24 in Budapest, Hungary, has been postponed to August.
+* The 2020 European Aquatics Championships that was scheduled to take place from May 11-24 in Budapest, Hungary, has been postponed to August.